nitinjmv/my-notes/development/java.md

 This pretty much exhausts the process of garbage collection in the young generation.
 Eventually, a major garbage collection will be performed on the old generation which cleans up and compacts that space.
 For each major GC, there are several minor GCs.

-**Question:** When Does an Object Become Eligible for Garbage Collection?
+<mark>**Question:** When Does an Object Become Eligible for Garbage Collection?
 Describe How the Gc Collects an Eligible Object?

 **Answer:** An object becomes eligible for Garbage collection or GC if it is not reachable from any live threads or by any static references.